-The jury however, is still out on the effectiveness of PPPs (Renzetti and Dupont 2003; Cannadi and Dollery 2005; Greve 2006).
-There is no conclusive evidence that PPPs offer a more attractive alternative to the traditional provision of community infrastructure by the public sector.
-The difficulty in evaluating PPPs has been the fact that they are purpose built and are usually long term in nature, 30 year lives are not unusual (Greve 2003).
+Some authors contest the effectiveness of PPPs (Renzetti and Dupont 2003; Cannadi and Dollery 2005; Greve 2006), primarily because conclusive evidence that PPPs offer a more attractive alternative to the traditional provision of community infrastructure by the public sector in all contexts, has still to be provided.
+Part of the difficulty in evaluating PPPs has been the fact that they are purpose built and are usually long term in nature, with 30 year lives not unusual (Greve 2003).
 Contracts may spell out PPP arrangements but risks and delivery parameters can change over time, for example, changes of government have frequently been followed by attempts to renegotiate PPP agreements (Quiggin 2005).

-The jury may well still be out on the effectiveness of PPPs however, public policy initiatives and technical innovation are strong drivers for their adoption.
+While the effectiveness of PPPs in every context is still a matter for debate, public policy initiatives and technical innovation are strong drivers for their adoption.
 Improved technology and the recognition of the need for integrated water management have raised questions about traditional water related infrastructure and the need for viable alternatives.
 The concept of large scale infrastructure replacement is considered by the water industry to be a costly, risky and possibly ineffective response (Jeffrey and Temple 2008).
 The funding of large scale infrastructure in the water industry though government grants has led to claims that this limits private sector investment and hampers competition (Young 2007).

 The potential of PPP involvement in the recycled water industry has increased with changes in policies and with technological advancements.
-The primary driver for water recycling has changed from meeting effluent discharge standards to using the recycled water to save drinking water and to contributing indirectly to drinking water supply (Radcliffe, 2007)
+The primary driver for water recycling has changed from meeting effluent discharge standards to using the recycled water to save drinking water and to contributing indirectly to drinking water supply (Radcliffe, 2007).